-The federal government and military are an important customer segment and growth area for AEP.
+The federal government and the armed forces are an important customer segment and growth area for AEP.
 We provide electric service through our regulated utilities to over 3,500 federal accounts.
-Our team works to help our federal and military customers meet their sustainability and resiliency goals.
-The federal government has a comprehensive framework for action through 2020 that calls for using resources more efficiently and acquiring more energy from renewable resources.
-To support that initiative, we help the federal government mitigate the effects of climate change on military operations, installations and national security while enhancing the reliability of their service.
+Our team works to help our federal and military customers meet their sustainability and resiliency goals, including those required by law and executive orders.
+The federal government has a comprehensive framework that calls for using resources more efficiently and acquiring more energy from renewable resources.

 In 2020, Public Service Company of Oklahoma (PSO) signed a 30-year lease with the Army to install an energy resilience project on approximately 81 acres at Fort Sill, located near Lawton, Oklahoma.
 If approved by the Oklahoma Corporation Commission, the $117.9 million project will include the construction of 36 megawatts (MW) of gas-fired electric generation and 10.9 MW of solar panels.
 This project adds more clean energy to the power grid, improves the safety and security of grid modernization efforts, and increases energy supply diversity.
 The new natural gas units will provide greater resiliency and reduce service disruptions for customers.
 The project will also help balance the system as PSO integrates more intermittent renewables into its generation fleet.